This post was sponsored by the Invisalign® brand and all opinions expressed in my post are my own.

 We live in the mountains and have to drive over an hour each way to the orthodontist.
-That’s no big deal, we’re used to it, but with traditional braces, there are emergencies that need to be addressed.
+That’s no big deal, we’re used to it, and with traditional braces, there are emergencies that need to be addressed.
 A bracket comes loose, a wire breaks or the wire is poking into your child’s gums and it’s straight to the orthodontist to get it fixed.

-You don’t have those same issues with Invisalign clear aligners.
+You don’t have those same urgent issues with Invisalign clear aligners.
 There are no wires to worry about and no last-minute appointments to fix them if they break.
 That is a huge reassurance for us since we do live so far from the orthodontist.